 Before you start, finding somewhere comfortable to sit is important.
-You could be here for a good while, and you don't want being uncomfortable to distract you.
+You could be here for a good while, and you don’t want to be uncomfortable to distract you.
 This goes for how you sit too.
 Crossing your legs can help as it gives you somewhere to rest your hands, but whatever is best for you.
 Don’t force yourself into a cross-legged position with your hands posed like meditation is always represented as if that isn’t for you.

 If you don’t have anywhere comfortable, a yoga mat is a good option.
 They are soft and comfortable but allow you to position yourself how you find it best.